-In which we are haunted by a Spitfire yet again, before we go in search of the truth about a local legend.
-Who was Parson Darby?
-Where was his famous hole?
-Why did he sit in a cave in the face of the cliff for hours, day and night in all weathers, shining a light?
+On a lovely day, with far too many people about (according to Cole), we go in search of the truth about a local legend, Parson Darby.
+Just who was the vicar who spent hours sitting in a hole in a cliff shining a light?
+Where was that hole?
 Did he save lives?
-Did he die of a broken heart?
-Was he a smuggler?
-We fall out over the possibilities, visit his grave then go in search of someone who knows.
+Help smugglers?
+Die of a broken heart?
 Another fascinating story from the Edge of England, uncovered and told by award-winning broadcasters Cole Moreton and Emily Jeffery.

 Remember those days when you could meet in a friend’s house for a cuppa?
 Those days will come again.
 Pop on the kettle and plug your ears in to this this bonus episode where Cole surprises Emily with a special audio gift, further fuelling her obsession with Winifred Barnes, a beautiful young star of the West End stage during World War One.
 How wonderful to hear her voice, more than a century after she sang.
 Will we ever know why ‘Wonderful Winnie’ left her glittering career in London, to spend the final years of her too-short life surrounded by birds and animals in a cottage on the edge of the cliff at Holywell in Eastbourne?
 This episode features recordings from 1917 rescued and restored by Dominic Combe as part of his Palaeophonics project, so a huge thanks to Mr Combe.